-The WNBA features a new playoff format for the 2016 season in which the top eight teams regardless of conference qualify for the postseason.
+The WNBA debuted a new playoff format in 2016 in which the top eight teams regardless of conference qualify for the postseason.

-Additional changes to the playoff structure are as follows:
+Additional features of the reconfigured playoff structure are as follows:

 - Teams will be re-seeded after each postseason round.

 - The first and second rounds are single elimination.
 In the first round, the No. 5 seed hosts the No. 8 seed and the No. 6 seed hosts the No. 7 seed.
 In the second round, the No. 3 seed hosts the lowest-seeded first-round winner and the No. 4 seed hosts the other first-round winner.